XeronOwO/cangjie-dependency-injection/README.md

 Because Cangjie's reflection system is not yet complete, it can't reflect open generic types and enumeration types, such as `Array<>` and `Option<T>`, so there are some limitations on its use.
 Currently, we only support simple Interface-Implementation relationships, but not generic types such as `Iterable<T>`.

+## Special Thanks

+Special thanks to the Cangjie Development Team and the group members of the Cangjie Hongmeng Native Application Development Exchange Group for their help.